 Supporting the Unique Requirements of VLPs

-Wider access to the BM will promote competition and provide the Electricity National Control Centre (ENCC) with greater access to flexibility.
+Wider access to the BM promotes competition and provides the Electricity National Control Centre (ENCC) with greater access to flexibility.
 Wider Access will lower cost to consumers, improve quality of service and contribute towards zero carbon operation of Great Britain’s electricity system by 2025.

 - Capture of Secondary BM Unit component baseline levels